When should I apply?

 If I’m not matched with a family will I receive a refund?

 In the unlikely event that we’re unable to place you, we’ll refund your deposit.
 We’ll keep you posted throughout the placement process.

 Yes!
 While we can’t guarantee a location, most families are in or near cities like Auckland, Christchurch, and Wellington and you get to decide if you’re comfortable with a particular family based on viewing their profile and speaking with them.
 Your location will partly depend on families available when you apply.

 Do I need to be a driver?

-Most New Zealand families seek an au pair who can drive.
-Families usually have 2 cars and sometimes will have 1 car just for their au pair's use.
-If you can't drive it may take longer to find you the right host family.
+Most New Zealand host families seek an au pair who can drive.
+If you aren’t able to drive, it may take a few weeks longer to find you a family match.